 Photocopies of miscellaneous papers including discharges, enlistments, Confederate bills and notes, stamps, insignia, orders, mustering out papers of soldiers, including officers, mostly from Missouri.

-Diaries of a woman who lived much of her life near Macon, Missouri.
+The Emma Dickerhoof diaries contain 23 diaries and a few loose papers of a single woman who lived much of her life near Macon, Missouri, with her parents.
 The diaries span the years 1915 to 1949 and discuss news of family, friends, and the local community.

 Duncan Chapel, Shelby County, Missouri, Record Books, 1882-1936, (C2485)